fusion-energy/neutronics-workshop/README.md

 The next example script is the ```2_example_neutron_flux_tomakak.py``` file which measures tritium production on a mesh in a simple tokamak geometry.

 The model still has a point source but now it is located at x=150 y=150 z=0.
-The tritium production mesh tally is displayed in 3D using paraview.
+The tritium production mesh tally is now 3D and is displayed in 3D using paraview.
 Use the log scale within Paraview to show the tiritum production more clearnly.

 - Try running the script with the following command ```python 2_example_neutron_flux_tomakak.py```